slint-ui/slint/FAQ.md

 The Buyout option includes unlimited User-Seats and a prebuy of distribitions of your Slint based applications on embedded devices.

+### What does perpetual mean?

+The perpetual right allows you to use the version(s) of Slint, provided under the commercial license, for ever.

+### Are updates included?

+Yes, updates are included.
+With the Flex option, updates are included as long as the subscription is active.

+### Can I try Slint using the Ambassador option and then switch to the commercial license later?

+Yes.
+You can evaluate Slint using the GPL license, and obtain the commercial license after the evaluation, with the option of transferring the code developed under the GPL to commercial for free.

-### Can I try Slint using the GPL version and then switch to the commercial license later?
+### Can I try Slint under the GPL and then switch to the commercial license later?

 Yes.
 You can evaluate Slint using the GPL license, and obtain the commercial license after the evaluation, with the option of transferring the code